-Mugwort: Health Benefits, How to Make Tea & Side Effects
+Mugwort Tea: Health Benefits, How to Make (Recipes) & Side Effects

-Mugwort is a medicinal plant of the Artemisia vulgaris species that is rich in flavonoids, sesquiterpenes and phenolic acids.
-It has anti-inflammatory, antioxidant, antispasmodic and antiseptic properties and is popularly used to treat problems like irregular menstruation, menstrual cramps and anxiety, for example.
+Mugwort tea is prepared from the medicinal plant Artemisia vulgaris, which is rich in flavonoids, sesquiterpenes and phenolic acids.
+Mugwort tea has anti-inflammatory, antioxidant, antispasmodic and antiseptic properties and is popularly used to help treat problems like irregular menstruation, menstrual cramps and anxiety, for example.

 Mugwort can be purchased at herbal stores, health food stores or pharmacies.
-It should be used as directed by a doctor or medicinal health specialist, as it can cause seizures, allergic reactions or miscarriage.
+Mugwort tea should be used as directed by a doctor or medicinal health specialist, as it can cause seizures, allergic reactions or miscarriage.

 This content is solely for informative purposes and should not replace a medical consultation.
 Do not interrupt your current treatment without seeking medical guidance.